 After services, the Bar/Bat Mitzvah is usually asked to recite the blessing over the Challah.

 Sanctuary Rehearsals

-The Friday morning before the ceremony, your child will have a full rehearsal with Cantor Hyman in the sanctuary, reading from the actual scroll.
-This rehearsal will last about 1.5 hours.
+The Sunday morning before the ceremony, your child will have a full rehearsal with Cantor Ashkenazy in the sanctuary, reading from the actual scroll.
+This rehearsal will last one hour.
 Please plan accordingly.

 Projects